Matariki

 Traditionally in Aotearoa New Zealand, it is a time to look towards the nine stars of Matariki and predict the winter harvest, celebrate new life, remember those who have passed, reflect on the year behind us and the year ahead, share food, tell stories, play music, and spend time with whānau.

-In 2023, Matariki will be celebrated on 14 July.
-How are you celebrating Matariki this year?
+In 2024, Matariki was celebrated on 28 June.
+How do you celebrate Matariki?
 Here are some ideas.

 1. Reflect.
 Remember loved ones who have passed away.
 Share memories of them, or visit their final resting place.
 Write down your goals and dreams for the year ahead.

 2. Create.
-If you have kids or enjoy crafting, making a Matariki star bunting or a kite may be a fun activity
+If you have kids or enjoy crafting, making a Matariki star bunting or a kite may be a fun activity.
+More ideas here.

 3. Connect.
 Attend a local event, invite loved ones over, or meet up with a friend.